-The University of South Dakota School of Law Veterans Legal Education Group ("VLEG"), with support from the SD Young Lawyers Section and State Bar Veterans Committee, hosts drop in clinic for veterans throughout the academic year.
+The University of South Dakota School of Law Veterans Legal Education Group ("VLEG"), with support from the State Bar Veterans Committee, hosts drop in clinic for veterans throughout the academic year.
 VLEG hosts clinics in Hot Springs and Rapid City during their fall semester and in Brookings and Sioux Falls during their spring semester.
-Dates and locations for the clinics are as follows:

 If you would like to volunteer or have any questions about the clinics, call (605) 658-3530 and a USD law student will return your call.

 The Young Lawyers Section of the State Bar of South Dakota has a strong commitment to public service.
 Public service is essential to educating members, strengthening our communities, and encouraging attorneys from all backgrounds to get involved.
 In 2017, the SD YLS launched Project Destination, which embodies the goal of recruiting Native American students to the practice of law.
 Project Destination's design is a moderated panel.
 Panelists consist of young lawyers who answer questions ranging from college to law practice.
 Specifically, panelists strive to generally field questions about law school, the application process, financial aid experiences, locating resources, areas of practice, and the law's dedication to the community.
 The role of the panelist, while critical, requires nothing more than attendance, engagement, and hopefully to inspire.